Primary AuthorChara Scroope,

 - Personal Space: Many Dutch value their personal space and do not appreciate it being invaded by others.
 When conversing, an arm’s length or more distance is acceptable.
 Dutch may have their furniture arranged in a way that puts more distance between people in a room.
 Avoid moving your chair closer if this is the case.

 - Physical Contact: Among friends and family, light touching of the arms, shoulders and hands is acceptable.
-The Dutch are generally less tactile among strangers and acquaintances.
+The Dutch are generally less among strangers and acquaintances.
 It is common for couples to display affection in public.

 - Body Language: Dutch people rely heavily on words and generally make less use of body language to emphasise a point in communication.
 Some hand gestures may be used during conversation.